 - Visual representations and interaction techniques including the principles for depicting information, new visual paradigms, statistical graphics, geospatial visualizations, the science of interaction, and approaches for generating visual analytic visualization and interactions,

 - Data management and knowledge representation including scalable data representations for high volume and stream data, statistical and semantic signatures, and synthesis of information from diverse data sources,

 - Analytical reasoning including the human analytic discourse, knowledge discovery methods, perception and cognition, and collaborative visual analytics,

 - Presentation, production, and dissemination methods including methods and tools for capturing the analytics process, and story telling for specific and varying audiences, and

 - Applications of visual analysis techniques, including but not limited to applications in science, engineering, humanities, business, public safety, commerce, and logistics as far as they contribute to Visual Analytics are of particular interest

 - Evaluation methods, security & privacy, interoperability, and technology practice & experience,

-- Mathematical foundations of data tranformations to allow interactive visual analysis,
+- Mathematical foundations of data transformations to allow interactive visual analysis, and

 - Algorithms and technologies which are fundamental for visual analytics, including user and device adaptivity, web interfaces and mobile devices,